stevenjowens/erras/readme.md

 - wait 6 seconds to allow entry
 - set GPIO 23 = TRUE again to re-lock the door

-However, some versious of electronic door lock hardware need the opposite values, FALSE to lock the door, TRUE to unlock the door.
+However, some versions of electronic door lock hardware need the opposite values, FALSE to lock the door, TRUE to unlock the door.

-Currently the only option is to edit the code to fix this.
-Need to move that out to the .ini file.
+Currently the only option is to edit the code to change this if you use different door lock hardware.
+Need to move that out to the .ini file someday.

 ## Installation Instructions